-Leila Weefur (He/They/She) is an interdisciplinary artist, writer, and curator whose work engages with film, architecture, and the archive to examine systems of belonging.
-Their research, across disciplines, explores religion, Black colloquial language, Transnational Blackness, and practices of collectivity.
+A Liberian-American artist, writer, and curator whose work engages with film, architecture, and the archive to examine systems of belonging.
+Their research, across disciplines, explores environmental geographies, transnationalism, religion and queer worldmaking.

 Weefur is a lecturer at Stanford University and a member of curatorial film collective, The Black Aesthetic.